Mukul1127/Minecraft-Java-Flags/README.md

 <br>

 # Performance Mods
 You might be thinking ***"This is weird, why are performance mods here?"*** but performance mods will increase your performance more than any Java flags could, but if you want pure performance, don't just use Optifine.
 There are better performing mods like [Sodium](https://modrinth.com/mod/sodium).
-Sodium also supports Fabric natively (unlike Optifine) and the 0.6 beta supports NeoForge aswell.
+Sodium also supports Fabric natively (unlike Optifine) and 0.6 supports NeoForge aswell.

 For pure performance, you can take a look at [Simply Optimized](https://modrinth.com/modpack/sop) and [Adrenaline](https://modrinth.com/modpack/adrenaline) for examples.